 GAO is not requesting these records merely for their intrinsic informational value.
-Disclosure of the requested records will significantly enhance the public's understanding of the described issue of requiring even senior officials comply with our laws on their way out the door.
+Disclosure of the requested records will significantly enhance the public's understanding of the level of administration use of backdoor means to impose rules of major economic significance.